[Last updated May 2021]

 Global justice and the distribution of new vaccines

 Perhaps the greatest and most challenging ethical issue coming down the line is how a successful vaccine can be made available across the world in a way that is just and equitable.
-At the moment rich countries are pouring billions of dollars of public money into the development of new vaccines.
+At the moment rich countries are pouring billions of dollars of public money into the development and distribution of new vaccines.
 Now that several vaccines have been shown to be effective there are huge political pressures to ensure that they are available first to everyone in the countries that have paid for the research.
 Several countries, including the UK and USA, have put in advance orders for many more vaccine doses than could treat their entire population.
 But the inevitable result of this will be that billions of vulnerable people living in poor countries will miss out, leading to further avoidable deaths and economic misery.

 If rich countries use all the available vaccine to protect only their own populations they will be extending the life of the pandemic everywhere.
-The Bill and Melinda Gates Foundation published a report which stated that, according to modelling from Northeastern University, if rich countries buy up the first 2 billion doses of vaccine instead of making sure they are distributed in proportion to the global population, then almost twice as many people could ultimately die from Covid-19.
+The Bill and Melinda Gates Foundation published a report which stated that, according to modelling from Northeastern University, if rich countries buy up the first 2 billion doses of vaccine instead of making sure they are distributed in proportion to the global population, then almost twice as many people could ultimately die from COVID-19.

 At the turn of the century, Christian voices were at the centre of a global movement for justice, the Jubilee Debt Campaign, which fought for cancellation of billions of dollars of unjust debts in low-resource countries in Africa and elsewhere.
 Will Christian voices be raised to fight for global justice and generosity in vaccine distribution?
 Or will this become yet another example of rich world selfishness, greed and abuse of ‘widows, orphans and immigrants’.